palakbhardwaj/Multi_Model_Meme_Prediction_Explanation/README.md

 ### 1️⃣ Text Analysis

-The textual content of the meme is processed using a pre-trained **DistilBERT** sentiment classifier to identify its sentiment and confidence score.
+The textual content of each meme is processed using a pre-trained **DistilBERT** sentiment classifier to identify the sentiment expressed in the meme.

 **Output**